 2015 - Baltimore - Freddie Gray

 April 12, 2015 - Police arrest 25-year-old Freddie Gray on a weapons charge after he is found with a knife in his pocket.
 Witness video contains audio of Gray screaming as officers carry him to the prisoner transport van.
-After arriving at the police station, he is transferred to a trauma clinic with a severe spinal injury.
+After arriving at the police station, Gray is transferred to a trauma clinic with a severe spinal injury.
 He falls into a coma and dies one week later.

 April 21, 2015 - The names of six officers involved in the arrest are released.
 Lt.
 Brian Rice, 41, Officer Caesar Goodson, 45, Sgt.
 Alicia White, 30, Officer William Porter, 25, Officer Garrett Miller, 26, and Officer Edward Nero, 29, are all suspended.